fangda-cu/MultiTrackerDevelopment/README.txt

 http://tclap.sourceforge.net/

-Download version 1.2.0 of the library.
-This is also a purely header library, so just decompress it, which creates a directory called tclap-1.2.0.
-After this, define the following environment variable:
+We have tested the code with version 1.2.0 of TCLAP.
+After downloading it, decompress it, which creates a directory called tclap-1.2.0.
+Define the following environment variable:

 export TCLAP_INC_DIR=/path/to/tclap-1.2.0/include

+=== LAPACK ===

+LAPACK is the Linear Algebra PACKage.
+It is optional, but if you have LAPACK, it will speed up the linear solve needed for simulating rods dramatically.
+It can be installed from the Ubuntu repositories by running

+sudo apt-get install liblapack-dev

+You *may* need to define the environment variable LAPACK_LIB to point to the library (usually found in /usr/lib in Ubuntu):

+export LAPACK_LIB=/usr/lib

 === PETSc ===